Furokop/shapes.rs/README.md

 # Shapes-rs

-Odd project I made about projecting dots to a camera with support for rotation and translation
+Rust library for projecting cool dots into a scene.
+Currently just prints things to a terminal.
+May work on switching to rendering faces connected with vertices instead.

 ### Example usage
 ```rust